santiontanon/triton/README.md

 ## Compatibility

 The game was designed to be played on MSX1 computers with at least 16KB of RAM.
-I used the Philips VG8020 as the reference machine (since that's the MSX I owned as a kid), but I've tested it in some other machines using OpenMSX v0.15.
-If you detect an incompatibility, please let me know!
+I used OpenMSX v0.15 to make sure the game is compatible with lots of MSX models, but if you detect an incompatibility, please let me know!

 ## Notes: